- Dec 3, 2025

 Integrating the Three Dimensions

-The Lean Airline emphasizes the integration of Safety, Financial, and Efficiency intelligence.
+A structured way to approach this is emphasizing the integration of safety, financial, and efficiency intelligence.
 Each dimension reinforces the others: safety intelligence identifies risks and improvement opportunities; financial intelligence ensures actions are sustainable; and efficiency intelligence guarantees that resources deliver maximum value.

 Conclusion